 - Equipment – The cost of equipment can be substantial, so a business can (and should) investigate purchasing refurbished equipment or lease the necessary equipment.

 As I mentioned at the outset of this post, there are many examples of indirect purchasing costs.
-So, to tackle that wide-ranging realm and realize some savings it is critical for a business to establish a coherent casino online plan of attack – this is more difficult than examining three major spending avenues that represent direct costs.
+So, to tackle that wide-ranging realm and realize some savings it is critical for a business to establish a coherent plan of attack – this is more difficult than examining three major spending avenues that represent direct costs.

 Our friends at consulting giant EY have assembled an excellent scheme for analyzing, attacking and reducing indirect costs.